top of page

 Sphinx Moth_edited.png

-The Phoenix Conservancy is thrilled to offer a new way to bring endangered Palouse Prairie into your yard.
-Sometimes, restoring a large chunk of property isn't feasible.
-If you're looking for a low-cost way to restore a small patch of Palouse Prairie, our Micro-Prairie program is for you!
+The Phoenix Conservancy is thrilled to offer a new way to bring a bit of the endangered Palouse Prairie into your yard.
+If you're looking for a low-cost way to start adding some beautiful native plants to your yard, our Micro-Prairie program is for you!

 BombusRosaNutkana.png